Holistic Approaches to Chronic Kidney Disease

 and the benefits of fresh-food feeding.
 Conventional veterinarians are under the misunderstanding that low protein diets are the best

-way to feed an animal with chronic renal failure.
+way to feed an animal with chronic kidney failure.
 My experience is that such an approach will lead to the death of the animal in

 a few months (thus bringing their prognosis to fruition).
 I have found that just the opposite approach is the most effective for